HONR POSITIONS

 Victims and the families of victims, from every mass crisis event (mass shooting, school and church shootings, terrorist attacks, etc.) in the United States since 2013, have contacted HONR for advice and assistance on dealing with online hate, harassment, conspiracy theories, defamation, stalking, and threats.*

-Together, through empowerment, education, and advocacy we can effect change and create a safer more inclusive online experience for all.
+Together, through empowerment, education, and advocacy, we can effect change and create a safer, more inclusive online experience for all.

-Help us achieve this goal.
+Please help us achieve this goal.

 Subscribe